RhinoDevel/RoomVentHint/README.md

  2. locating the point of the outdoor givens in the grid
  3. judging, which of these has more absolute humidity

+Both are of course still a simplification.
+As air expands through heating, a colder air package from outside will decrease its absolute humidity when heated to indoor temperature even without loosing any water content.
+This is because the absolute humidity is relative to the air volume.
+Therefore ventilation for humidity reduction can even be reasonable, if the outside absolute humidity is higher, but the temperature is lower than inside.

 The graphs can be recreated using [this R script](HumidityGraphs.R).